RazHex/odin-recipes/README.md

 # odin-recipes
-Here I will practice HTML
+Here I will practice HTML and creating easy shit